teiniker/teiniker-lectures-softwaredesign/software-testing/unit-tests/doubles/JUnit4-TestDouble-Mockito/README.md

 ```java
 doThrow(DAOException.class).when(dao).insert(isA(User.class));
 ```
-Which means: If the *insert()* method of the *dao* object is invoked, throw a DAOException.
+Which means: If the `insert()` method of the `dao` object is invoked, throw a DAOException.
 Note that an exception can either be specified by an exception object or an exception type.

-### Mockito as Test Spy
+## Mockito as Test Spy

 A Mockito Spy allows us to use real objects instead of mocks by replacing some of the methods with stubbed ones.
 We can also use a Spy without doing any stubbing and just use them to verify interactions between two real objects.

-To create a Spy instance we use the @Spy annotation.
+To create a Spy instance we use the **@Spy** annotation.
-Note that here both the real object UserDAOImpl is instantiated and a Spy proxy is generated.
+Note that here both the real object `UserDAOImpl` is instantiated and a Spy decorator is generated.

 ```java
 public class UserServiceSpyTest